Hamza al-Isfahani: Biography

 Like many other medieval Iranian scholars, details regarding the life of Hamza are obscure.
 He was born in the city of Isfahan in c.
-893, where he spent most of his life.
+893, where he spent most of his life and was the son of a schoolmaster (mū’addib).
 The city had served as an important center in western Iran under the Achaemenid, Parthian and Sasanian Empire.
-During the 9th-century, many Zoroastrians and other adherants of non-Zoroastrian, Iranian faiths continued to reside in the city.
+During the 9th-century, many Zoroastrians and other adherents of non-Zoroastrian, Iranian faiths continued to reside in the city.
 During the late 9th-century or early 10th-century, the city started to gain a large Muslim community, which, nevertheless, preserved their ancient lore.
-The faith of Hamza is uncertain; his use of honorifics to refer to the Islamic prophet Muhammad indicates that he was Muslim, or that he perhaps did not want to be open about his Zoroastrian beliefs.
-He probably somewhat believed in Zoroastrianism, as demonstrated by his interest in its traditions and acceptance of its outlook.
+Some scholars such as A.C.S.
+Peacock have theorized Hamza to possibly have been a secret Zoroastrian, but other scholars have disagreed with this statement.

 Despite his keen interest in Iranian affairs and the pre-Islamic history of the country, Hamza preferred to write in Arabic, like the rest of the literary elite of Isfahan.
 The city seemingly served as a major hub for the collection and transmission of the numerous modifications of the Middle Persian history text Khwaday-Namag (Book of Kings).
 Hamza made much use of the work, as demonstrated in his Sini Muluk al-ard w'al-anbiya.
 Not many scholars in Isfahan were familiar with Middle Persian, and it is uncertain if Hamza himself had any knowledge of it.
 Hamza was seemingly a distinguished citizen of Isfahan, due to his broad knowledge, which also earned him opponents, who referred him to as "drivel merchant."
-In his work, Hamza immediately puts emphasis on the importance of Iran as centre of the world.
-His approach to this would have been acceptable in the Sasanian era, or even prior.
-Hamza is considered the spiritual successor of the 9th-century Persian historian Abu Hanifa Dinawari (died 896).
+In his work, Hamza immediately puts emphasis on the importance of Iran at the center of the world, a common trend in the historiography of the period as also seen in the works of al-Tabari and Abu Hanifa Dinawari.